โฐ Minimum Connection Times

 The terminal infrastructure provides basic essential amenities across its unified layout, featuring a comfortable general passenger lounge and a dedicated check-in counter managed by the primary airline.
 Travelers have access to on-site vehicle rental services through Bella Coola Vehicle Rentals, situated directly inside the terminal building for maximum convenience.
 Infrastructure is purposefully minimalistic, and travelers should note that the facility lacks modern commercial luxuries such as full-service restaurants, retail shops, or public Wi-Fi; visitors are strongly encouraged to handle all significant dining and connectivity needs in the village prior to arrival at the field.

 Operationally, the airport is noted for its challenging location within a deep mountain valley, which restricts flight operations strictly to daylight hours under Visual Flight Rules (VFR).
-The facility features a single asphalt runway and is managed by the Central Coast Regional District (CCRD), providing a professional base for both scheduled regional travel and essential emergency medical evacuations.
+At 117 feet elevation with a single 4,200-foot asphalt runway and over 85,000 square feet of apron space, the airport is managed by the Central Coast Regional District (CCRD), providing a professional base for both scheduled regional travel and essential emergency medical evacuations.
 Ground transportation to central Bella Coola is primarily supported by local taxi services and pre-arranged hotel shuttles, providing a quick 10 to 15-minute link to the region's main administrative and tourism districts.

 ๐ Connection Tips